 I am also a middle child, I have 2 older siblings and 1 younger.
 Whenever I am in a discussion about families etc. I usually joke about having “middle-child syndrome“.
 I know that I have had a better childhood than others, there are people that I know who have had a “worse deal” than me when it comes to childhood, so I am not expecting the “tiny violins of sympathy” but it is interesting that most middle children have the same attributes, they are generally:-

-For me, the fact that the family dinner table was generally a noisy affair with us all trying to be heard and someone generally would be unsuccessful, normally me, meant that to a point, I retreated to my own thoughts and in actual fact has been quite useful as it has trained me to be able to write/think about talks/blogs in my head during my day.
+For me, the fact that the family dinner table was generally a noisy affair with us all trying to be heard and someone generally would be unsuccessful, I retreated to my own thoughts.
+This has been quite useful as it has trained me to be able to write/think about talks/blogs in my head during my day.
 Although others may call this day-dreaming!

 All Joseph‘s brothers were jealous of their father’s love towards Joseph, and of the fact that God was giving him dreams that he would rule over them!
 Even Jacob was indignant at the idea of bowing before Joseph.
 The funny thing about siblings is that you are envious of each other even if you are not fully aware of it!
 I used to look at the wall with the certificates of degrees/diplomas that every other member of my family had got and wish I had one, I used to look at my brother and wish I was able to get a girlfriend as easily as he could.
 I know envy is not an attribute that is positive but can it drive your ambitions in a positive manner?
 Can it become aspiration, even if its “pie in the sky“?